Introduction: How to Amuse Toddlers

-I've been providing private childcare for infants and toddlers (3 months - 2 years) for the past six years and during that time I've come up with a wide range of activities that I've used to keep these little people busy as they discover the world around them.
+I provided part-time private childcare for infants and toddlers (3 months - 2 years) for a number of years and during that time I came up with a wide range of activities that I used to keep these little people busy as they discover the world around them.
 Some of the activities may be ideas you've never tried and others may be things you do regularly with your own child.
 Whatever the case I hope that other childcare providers and parents will find inspiration in this Instructable to challenge their babies with creative new experiences.

 Step 1: Playing With Water

 Playing in water is a classic experience that nearly all babies enjoy.
 An outdoor kiddie pool is great when the weather is warm but there is no need to stop the wet fun when the air outside turns chilly.
 Just bring your kiddie pool inside to a warm room (with a water proof floor) and let the tots sit in the pool and play with warm water from a basin.
 They love using cups and funnels to fill clear bottles with warm bubbly water and to mix pots or bowls of water with spoons and whisks.

 One novel variation on this theme that I've tried successfully is to add a couple drops of food coloring to large clear containers of water.
 The colored water adds a new twist to the play and provides another opportunity to teach the names of colors.
 (As long as the food coloring is diluted you won't have to worry about staining problems, just make sure a tot doesn't get a hold of the little bottle of concentrated dye.)

 - When it's hot outside your toddlers will naturally want to drink the water they are playing in.
 Be ready with fresh water to quench their thirst.

 - I don't recommend filling the whole pool with water when you have it indoors because 1.) it's difficult to empty the pool out and 2.) it's more likely the children will become excessively wet and chilled.